 Researchers have discovered that dogs can understand some human words because their brains process language in a way that is similar to humans.

-Hence, regardless of what is being said, dogs will first respond to voice pitch, which is crucial for training in general and for obtaining your dog’s attention when he can’t see you.
+Hence, regardless of what is being said, dogs will first respond to voice pitch, which is crucial for general training and obtaining your dog’s attention when he can’t see you.

 Coupling Verbal and Gestural Cues Help Your GSD Learn Better